owncast/owncast.github.io/content/quickstart/providers.md

    <img src="../linode/linode4.png" width="90%">
 1. Login to your DNS provider for your domain you used in step 3.
 1. Add an "A Record" pointing to this ip address and the name you specified in step 3 (if you used owncast.mydomain.com then type in owncast).
-1. Wait 5 minutes, but it may take longer depending on your DNS provider.
+1. Wait no less than 5 minutes for your server setup to complete and DNS to take effect.
+It may take longer depending on your DNS provider.
+1. When you can access `http://ipaddress:8080` then the install is complete.
 1. Reboot your new server.

 ## Test

-1. In your browser paste the IP address:8080 and verify Owncast is running.
+1. In your browser make sure Owncast is running by visiting `http://ipaddress:8080`.
-1. If you configured SSL by specifying a hostname, put that hostname in your browser to make sure you can access it via https.
+1. If you configured SSL by specifying a hostname, put that hostname in your browser to make sure you can access it via https, for example: `https://owncast.mydomain.com`.
 1. Send a stream using your software to this hostname using abc123 as the stream key.